Drama therapy: intermediate

 You should have completed the initial Introduction to Drama Therapy Course.

-Although It is still a beginner’s course although a certain maturity is needed and an interest in people.
+Although it is still a beginners course, a certain maturity is needed and an interest in people.
 There are no qualifications necessary other than an interest in the subject matter.
 However, the course would be especially useful for social workers, counsellors, nurses and teachers who wish to use drama as a tool in the workplace and/or to actors who wish to deepen their interpretation of their roles.

 In order to get the most from the course you will be able to: